Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Neighboring GWU is working to change The Colonials.

-DSnow almost 2 years ago
+DSnow over 2 years ago

 I was born in Fairfax in 1961 and have lived here my entire life.
 I would like to point out that the majority of these streets and roads in question were built and named within the last 100 years, and mostly in the 1960's.
 These are not historical streets, but named in defiant response to the civil rights movement.
 Context matters.

-Cathy almost 2 years ago
+Cathy over 2 years ago

 Please name a street after our lord and savior, General William Tecumseh Sherman.
 He was a brave man who knew how to properly put the south in its place.

-Guy from FFX almost 2 years ago
+Guy from FFX over 2 years ago